Schedule a Consultation

 Witness Testimony

 Relatives, friends, doctors, caregivers, or attorneys can share what they saw or heard about the testator’s mental state or anything that seemed off.
-They might discuss pressure from someone or changes in behavior leading up to the signing of the will.
+They might discuss pressure from someone or noticeable changes in behavior leading up to the will’s signing—both of which could serve as key evidence to contest a will.

 Expert Opinions